NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 #### Header Defines

-There are several defines inside of the controller's main Hydruino.h header file that allow for more fine-tuned control of the controller.
+There are several defines inside of the controller's main `Hydruino[UI].h` header file that allow for more fine-tuned control of the controller.
 You may edit and uncomment these lines directly, or supply them via custom build flags.
 While editing the main header file isn't ideal, it is often easiest.
 Note that editing the controller's main header file directly will affect all projects compiled on your system using those modified controller files.

 Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file, or with the Arduino CLI (preferred way going forward).